 - The vending machine is not placed in direct sunlight or is not in a room with high temperature.

 - Make sure the condoms you buy are not labeled "novelty" condoms; these condoms are mainly for laughs and do not provide the same STI and pregnancy prevention as regular condoms.

 Condoms produced in the United States and in other countries are indeed tested for quality, as are condoms manufactured in other countries.
 The U.S. Food and Drug Administration (FDA) samples all condoms before allowing them to be sold.
 If 4 out of every 1,000 condoms manufactured by a certain company are found to fail quality tests, the company is forbidden from selling its product in the States.

 It's important to know that most condoms fail because of human error, rather than the quality of latex or where the condom is made.
 For more information about using condoms correctly, read the Related Q&As.

-Wherever you get your condoms, it's great that you're planning on using them to protect yourself and your partner(s) from STIs and/or pregnancy.
+Wherever you get your condoms, it's great that you're planning on using them to protect yourself and your partner(s) from STIs.
 Once you have your hands on some (that have not expired or been exposed to extreme temperatures), enjoy!

 Originally published Oct 24, 2003

 Can’t find information on the site about your health concern or issue?